Board of Director Biographies

 He is a former assistant U.S. attorney for the District of Columbia, where he served in the Misdemeanor, Felony, Appellate, and District Court sections.
 As an assistant U.S. attorney, he supervised criminal investigations by local and federal law enforcement authorities, and has represented the United States in numerous jury trials, hearings, and appellate arguments in the District of Columbia and federal courts.
 He also holds a BS with honors and distinction from Rutgers University and a JD cum laude from Georgetown University.
 He is a member of the District of Colombia and Maryland bars.

-Penny White is the director of procurement at United Space Alliance, LLC, a company jointly owned by Boeing and Lockheed Martin.
+Penny White is a senior manager of contracts and pricing at The Boeing Company.
+She serves as acquisition manager for the Space Exploration business unit.
+Prior to joining The Boeing Company, she served as director of procurement at United Space Alliance, a company jointly owned by The Boeing Company and Lockheed Martin.
 She started her aerospace career with Rockwell International in 1989 as a contract administrator.
 She obtained her bachelor's degree in finance from Mercer University and went on to Tulane University, where she obtained her Juris Doctor degree.

 As a member of NCMA's Space City Houston Chapter, White served as vice president of education, vice president/president elect, and president.
 She has also co-presented three workshops at NCMA's World Congress.
-In addition to NCMA, she is currently a member of the Georgia State Bar, the Institute of Supply Management, United Space Alliance Leadership Association, the National Property Management Association, and Leadership Texas Alumni Association.
+In addition to NCMA, she is currently a member of the Georgia State Bar, the Institute of Supply Management, the National Property Management Association, and Leadership Texas Alumni Association. .

 Kim Rupert, CPCM, CFCM, Fellow—Director and Chair, Finance and Budget Committee